Bodhash/python-devops-e2e/README.md

 🔐 Best Practices Followed

-Infrastructure as Code (Terraform)
+Infrastructure as Code using Terraform
-Containerized application builds
+Containerized application builds with Docker
-CI/CD automation with Jenkins
+CI/CD automation using Jenkins
 Environment-agnostic Kubernetes manifests
-Clean Git commit history
+Clean Git history and structured repository

 📬 Feedback
 Suggestions and improvements are welcome.